Order (Single Strategy)

 Execute Trading Strategy

-First, run your strategy before the next trading day opens:
+Run your strategy before the next trading day opens:

 Calculate Share Quantities